Robert J. Dole VA Medical Center

 Who do the patients see when they come to the clinic?

-Our staff includes a Licensed and specialized Low Vision Optometrist, a Certified Low Vision Therapist, a Certified Orientation & Mobility Specialist and an Optometry Technician.
+Our staff includes a Licensed and specialized Low Vision Optometrist, a Certified Low Vision Therapist, a Certified Orientation & Mobility Specialist and an Optometry Technician, as well as a VIST (Visual Impairment Services Team) Coordinator.

 What does the service cost?